Portion/Yield:Serves 10 -12 (25cm cake)

 English apples have a special place in our cooking repertoire, as all the different varieties have their own flavour and react differently when cooked.
-I like to use English Cox’s for this spiced apple and olive oil cake as the Cox’s hold their form and add a little bite to the cake.
+I like to use English Cox’s for this spiced apple and olive oil cake as the Cox’s hold their shape better than cooking apple varieties.
 I can also recommend Russets; they are softer and have more of a tendency to break up but have an intense sweet apple flavour.
 We need to support our local apple farmers and help them to grow the unusual apple varieties regardless of their shape and size .We need to invest in our heritage and prevent the old varieties from becoming extinct.
 Make this a personal challenge and bake this cake with the English apple of your choice.

 - 280g plain flour